How To Collect Engagement Data and Improve Customer Engagement in SaaS [Best Tools Included]

 Feature tagging is the means that allows you to gauge customer engagement with different features in the app.
 In other words, you will see how many customers use one or another feature.

-This data will help you identify the stickiest features and abandoned ones.
+Data from engagement metrics like feature usage will help you identify the stickiest features and abandoned ones.
 Act on these findings to customize secondary onboarding and get users to discover features they’re missing.

 With Userpilot’s feature tagging, you can track any button click or other activities in different areas of your interface.